Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/temperature_logger_multisensor.ino/README.md

 The file 'temperature_logger_multisensor.ino.ino' is the source code for the Arduino IDE 1.8.19.
 You need to install the required libraries to compile this, see the ../libraries folder here.

 You need to edit the user settings in the code if you require differnt sensor combinations than TMP117+1Wire.
+Due to memory limitations of Atmega 32U4 it is not possible to select all sensors at the same time.

 The file 'temperature_logger_TMP117+1Wire_multisensor.ino.ino.with_bootloader.feather32u4.hex' is a pre-compiled example binary for the 'Adafruit Feather 32u4 Adalogger #2795'.
 It should be possible to flash the controller with the command